green-coding-solutions/eco-ci-activity-checker/README.md

 #### Optional inputs
 `repo`: 'format: {repo-owner}/{repo-name}'.
 Defaults to: ${{ github.repository }}
 `branch`: 'branch name to check'.
 Defaults to: ${{ github.ref_name }}
+`workflow-id`: if you are checking for workflow runs other than the current workflow, you can pass in the workflow id.
+By default will check for the workflow this is called from
 `personal-access-token:`: If used with a private repository, you need to create a personal access token and with repository read access and pass it along.
 This is needed in order to make the necessary API calls to check the for recent commits.

 #### Outputs: